michaelbrewer/cookiecutter-aws-sam-python/{{ cookiecutter.project_name }}/README.md

 {{ cookiecutter.project_name }}$ make build
 ```

-The SAM CLI installs dependencies defined in `hello_world/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
+The SAM CLI installs dependencies defined in `{{ cookiecutter.lambda_name }}/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

 Test a single function by invoking it directly with a test event: